-- the immediate safety of the child is of paramount importance; if they are acutely distressed, ensure that they are safe and that an adult remains with them at all times. - if a child has self-harmed whilst attending a Bushcraft activity, a first aider should be called immediately. - arranging professional assistance if needed e.g. nurse, doctor, social care - informing the parents of what has occurred unless to do so will heighten the risk of harm to the child, or the child escalating their self-harm (always seek advice) - removing the child from activities if remaining on site would cause them more distress.

-- contacting the Group Leader and/or the agent - recording on CPOMS noting what the child said, any concerns, dates and times, details of who was informed and what action was taken alerting the Managing Director and Active Learning Group Head of Safeguarding. - offering emotional support to the peer group, if they have been affected, as appropriate. - A Risk Assessment should be put in place for any child attending who is currently self-harming or has a recent history of self-harming (seek advice from the Consultant Safeguarding Adviser) - A Risk Assessment should be put in place for any child attending who is currently communicating suicidal ideation or has a recent history of suicidal ideation (seek advice from the Head of Safeguarding for Active Learning Group
+- the immediate safety of the child is of paramount importance; if they are acutely distressed, ensure that they are safe and that an adult remains with them at all times. - if a child has self-harmed whilst attending an Outdoor Education Group activity, a first aider should be called immediately. - arranging professional assistance if needed e.g. nurse, doctor, Children's Social Care - informing the parents of what has occurred unless to do so will heighten the risk of harm to the child, or the child escalating their self-harm (always seek advice) - removing the child from activities if remaining on site would cause them more distress. - contacting the Group Leader - recording on CPOMS noting what the child said, any concerns, dates and times, details of who was informed and what action was taken alerting the Designated Safeguarding Lead and Active Learning Group Head of Safeguarding. - offering emotional support to the peer group, if they have been affected, as appropriate. - The risk of our activities should be documented for any child attending who is currently selfharming or has a recent history of self-harming and/or is currently communicating suicidal ideation or has a recent history of suicidal ideation (seek advice from the Head of Safeguarding for Active Learning Group and mitigation should be documented and dynamic risk assessments should take place